 The central bank’s latest policy statement follows dizzying gyrations in the stock market as investors have been gripped by fear and uncertainty over just how fast and far the Fed will go to reverse its low-rate policies, which have nurtured the economy and the markets for years.

-The broad S&P 500 index fell nearly 10% this month before rebounding slightly Wednesday.
+The broad S&P 500 index fell nearly 10% this month and fell slightly Wednesday.